-Nothing hits the spot like a ‘rita on a hot summer day!
+Nothing hits the spot like a ‘rita on a sunny day!

 The weather can’t make up its mind in Houston.
-Either it rains for two weeks straight, or its lays down triple-digit temperatures and outdoor-cancelling humidity.
-Despite its best efforts to ruin the summer experience in the city, there’s one sure way to beat its forces and that’s with the power of the margarita.
-Be it frozen or on the rocks, salty, bitter, or sweet, when searching for the tequila-infused taste of summer in Houston, here are the 10 spots you have to check out.
+Either it rains for two weeks straight, or its lays down triple-digit temperatures, bitter frigidness, or outdoor-cancelling humidity.
+Be it frozen or on the rocks, salty, bitter, or sweet, when searching for the tequila-infused taste of the season in Houston, here are the best places to have margaritas in Houston.
 [Featured image: @cycloneanayas]

 1. El Big Bad